arjanvlek/domain-security-issues-prevention/README.md

-# Domain security issue prevention app
+# Domain Security Issues Prevention

+A tool for website administrators to warn users about misspelled / misleading domains.
+Provides minimal statistics how often such domain is reached, designed with user privacy in mind.

-Web application which can be used to perform 2 tasks:
+This is a Node.js web application which can be used in 2 different scenarios:
 - Redirect users of misspelled domains to correctly-spelled domains
-- Warn users of misleading domains
+- Warn users about misleading domains

+This tool requires you to purchase the misspelled or misleading domain name yourself, and set a `A` DNS record to the IP address of the server that is hosting this application.

 ## Redirection of misspelled domains